K-stability of Fano varieties via admissible flags: Introduction

 \subsection{Acknowledgement}

 This project started during the second author's visit to Loughborough University in July 2019.
 We would like to thank Loughborough Institute for Advanced Studies for their hospitality.
-We are grateful to Harold Blum, Yuchen Liu, Xiaowei Wang, Chenyang Xu and Kewei Zhang for helpful discussions and comments.
+We are grateful to Harold Blum, Ivan Cheltsov, Kento Fujita, Yuchen Liu, Xiaowei Wang, Chenyang Xu and Kewei Zhang for helpful discussions and comments.
+We would also like to thank the referees for their careful reading and suggestions.
 HA is supported by EPSRC grants EP/T015896/1 and EP/V048619/1.
+ZZ is partially supported by NSF Grant DMS-2055531.